automatictester/crypto-exp/readme.md

 - More secure than plain RSA
 - Non-deterministic and standardized as part of PKCS#1 v2.1, which is a replacement for deterministic PKCS#1 v1.5
 - No known attacks against PKCS#1 v1.5 exist, however PKCS#1 v2.1 has provable security which PKCS#1 v1.5 has not

+Encryption with RSA-OAEP:
+- OAEP - Optimal Asymmetric Encryption Padding
+- More secure than plain RSA
+- Based on PRNG
+- Non-deterministic

 RSA keys:
 - Both public and private keys consist of sets of integers